-ENGLISH: EAL/D (ENGLISH AS AN ADDITIONAL LANGUAGE OR DIALECT) Unit Value ATAR Category Board Developed Course 2 А Prerequisites: The English EAL/D course is for students who have Advanced: English Sta
+ENGLISH: EAL/D (ENGLISH AS AN ADDITIONAL LANGUAGE OR DIALECT) Unit Value ATAR Category

+Board Developed Course 2 А

+E) xclusi i ons: English

 Prerequisites: The English EAL/D course is for students who have been educated in English for five years or less, either in Australia or overseas.
 Eligibility rules apply.